Partner Program

 5. Will my boat get worn or abused while in charter? – It is anticipated that there will be a limited number of charters per year.
 Charter will be offered primarily to parties interested in purchasing a new boat.
 If charterer cannot demonstrate proficiency in handling the boat, then a licensed USCG skipper will be required.

 6. Who has responsibility for moorage, insurance, maintenance, and cleanliness of the boat? –You, as the boat owner are responsible for the cost of moorage, insurance, normal maintenance, and periodic cleaning of your boat.
-Northwest Yachts will be responsible for any special maintenance or cleaning needed as a result of the boat being used for charter, demonstration or boat shows.
+Seattle Yachts will be responsible for any special maintenance or cleaning needed as a result of the boat being used for charter, demonstration or boat shows.

 7. Who pays for the fuel when my boat is used for charter, demonstration or boat shows? – A per hour of running fee will be established (based on engine and boat size) to be paid to Owner by Dealer when your boat is used for charter, demonstration or boat shows.

-8. What happens at the end of the agreement term? – Northwest Yachts and boat owner may elect to extend the agreement term if the boat is still of current model, design, and is in “like new” condition.
+8. What happens at the end of the agreement term? – Seattle Yachts and boat owner may elect to extend the agreement term if the boat is still of current model, design, and is in “like new” condition.
 In the event the boat is not a current model or the condition of the boat is less than required to remain in the program, you will be given first right of refusal to continue in the program by selling your present boat and purchasing a new one.

 Click for Downloadable PDF